How To Avoid Realtor Commissions in Ontario by Selling Your Own Home

 Having a home inspection done by an accredited member of the Canadian Association of Home and Property Inspectors (CAHPI) adds credibility to you as a seller and supports your asking price.
 Many buyers will ask for a home inspection before they will close on an offer.
 A professional home inspection costs about $300 to $500 plus HST in Ontario.

 A real estate agent usually provides advice on how to best showcase your home for potential buyers.
 If you’re not working with a realtor, you can certainly stage your own home.
 But you might also consider hiring a professional home stager.
-These professionals have the training and know-how to make your home look beautiful and appealing to prospective buyers.
+These professionals have the training and know-how to make your home look beautiful and appealing to prospective buyers, so check out the comments and reviews of Castle Keepers House Cleaning.
 They also have access to an array of home accessories that they can bring in to make your home pop.
 It costs about $250 plus HST for an initial consultation with a home stager in Ontario; there are additional rental fees if they bring in materials to stage your home with.

 Mere Posting Realtors for MLS Listings